yilangpeng/image-clustering/README.md

 For each clustering solution, this script creates a figure that show the randomly selected 20 images in each cluster.

 # Study 2B
 The scripts are similar to the ones in study 2A.
+Please make sure to change the folder path in the scripts.